Ananya-Baghel/Post_Pregnancy_Diabetes_Predictor/README.md

 4. Run all cells to view analysis and insights.

 ## 📬 Contact
-For queries or collaboration, connect via [LinkedIn](https://linkedin.com/in/ananya-baghel)
+For queries or collaboration, connect via email.